-Dan has been a trust and estate litigator for more than 28 years.
-He is well known among his peers and colleagues as a trustworthy, smart, and fair negotiator, with excellent interpersonal skills.
-As a result, he has been requested to serve as a mediator, arbitrator, and referee in more than 100 matters in almost every type of dispute involving trust and estates, including claims for elder financial abuse, undue influence, and lack of capacity, contested conservatorships, and legal malpractice involving estate planning and estate litigation.
-In addition, Dan has mediated cases involving business and real estate disputes, and has helped to facilitate difficult and/or complex family succession plans.
-Since 2020, Dan has also served as Pro Tem in the Sacramento County Superior Court’s Civil Settlement Conference Department and its Probate Division.
-Dan was part of the original bench-Bar committee that established a mediation panel in the Probate Division.
+Dan has been a civil litigator for more than 30 years, of which he has focused his practice on trust, estate, and family disputes for more than 26 years.
+He is well-known among his peers and colleagues as a smart, trustworthy, and fair negotiator, with excellent interpersonal skills.
+As a result, he has been requested to serve as a mediator, arbitrator, and referee in more than 200 matters in almost every type of dispute involving trust and estates, including claims for elder financial and physical abuse, undue influence, lack of capacity, contested conservatorships, legal and accounting malpractice, wrongful death and various personal injuries.

 Dan is a subject matter expert in the field of trust and estate law.
 He serves on the Executive Committee for the Trusts and Estates Section of the California Lawyers Association (“TEXCOM”), has been designated as a SuperLawyer in the field of Trust and Estate Litigation since 2010, and has been named Best of Bar for Trusts and Estates and ADR in the Sacramento Region since 2019.